LeoStafu/protContactMap/README.md

 Create a list of AminoAcid objects

 ### File : contactMatrixCreation.py
-For creation of the triangular matrix of contact beetween amino acids
+For creation of the matrix of contact beetween amino acids

-### File : plotMatrix.py
-*not here yet*
-For plotting the matrix

 ### File : AminoAcid.py
 Object AminoAcid definition

+## File : contactMapGUI.py
+Part of the code based on Tkinter for a "friendly" GUI Avoid arguments in command line